PMBio/scLVM/README.md

 ##Installation:

 * scLVM can be installed  using ``pip install scLVM`` on most systems.
-If you have trouble using pip, have a loot at the detailed instructions in the wiki.
+If you have trouble using pip, have a look at the detailed instructions in the wiki.

 * It requires Python 2.7 with
   - scipy, h5py, numpy, pylab